 The program provides:

-- Year-round research opportunities in laboratories at UMass Boston and Dana-Farber/Harvard Cancer Center
+- Year-round research opportunities in laboratories at UMass Boston, Dana-Farber/Harvard Cancer Center, or other local institutions

 - Hourly wages for research